 Lenovo’s latest all-in-one offering isn’t as powerful as Apple’s premium AIO, the iMac Pro, or even the recently updated iMac, which now offers a 9th-generation Intel Core configuration.
 After all, the 8th-generation chips and Radeon RX 560 graphics are aging at this point.

 However, it is still plenty powerful to meet the needs of creative professionals out there who are not entirely impressed by Apple’s pricey machines.
 On top of that, the Lenovo Yoga A940 has a few aces up its sleeves, including 100% Adobe RGB support and Dolby Vision, a set of Dolby Atmos speakers, a port offering that’s more generous than Apple’s all-in-one, and a stylus included in the box.

-Read the full review: Lenovo Yoga A940
+Read our full Lenovo Yoga A940 review.

 Professionals and creatives need something that can handle any workload they can possibly throw at it.
 If you’re one such user, the iMac Pro isn’t just one of the best Macs for you; it’s the only Mac to consider.